gicentre/scrc/docs/flow/allScotland.md

 ### 2.2 Flows over grid maps

 Here we attempt to show conventional flow lines where thickness encodes magnitude of flow for the total flows and the four different work categories.
-Main problems are co-linear flows (because of grid layout) and failure to show within flow magnitude.
+Main problems are co-linear flows (because of grid layout) and failure to show within-LA flow magnitudes.
 But they do have the advantage of a relatively intuitive representation.

 ###### EXPERIMENT

 ##### Can you answer any of the questions posed above more effectively with this layout?<br/>Which of questions does it remain difficult to answer with a grid map?

 <div class="wide" id="laGridFlowMap0"></div>